Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Range survey manuals

-AEP uses various survey methods to collect plant community information needed to allocate grazing on public rangelands.
+The Government of Alberta uses various survey methods to collect plant community information needed to allocate grazing on Crown rangelands.
 They are outlined in these documents:

 - Guide to Completing the Range Management Form